jmahler/ldd/README.md

   - hello - "Hello, World" driver, prints a message on load/unload

-  - param - hello but with a parameter
+  - param - "Hello, World" that takes a parameter

-  - datchr - character driver creation
+  - datchr - creation of a character device

   - datrw - read/write